 Public Radio Exchange (PRX) is a non-profit media company specializing in audio journalism and storytelling, with a belief that strong public media is anchored in journalism, strengthened with diverse voices, and amplified by innovative technology.
 Their mission is to lead changes that expand public media as a trusted source of knowledge, information, and inspiration for all.

-When seeking content for his weekly program Arts & Ideas, a four-hour mix of eclectic programming, Jay Allison and A&I producer Viki Merrick imagined an online marketplace that featured work by independent producers.
-That daydream became a reality in 2003, when Allison, together with the Station Resource Group, co-founded the Public Radio Exchange (PRX) as an innovative Internet-based distribution system for public radio.
-PRX is reshaping the landscape of public radio and its success has been rewarded with a 2008 MacArthur “Genius” Award for Organizations.
+The idea for PRX stemmed from the search for content for Arts & Ideas, a four-hour mix of eclectic programming.
+Jay Allison and A&I producer Viki Merrick would daydream about an online marketplace that featured work by independent producers.
+That vision became a reality in 2003, when Allison, together with the Station Resource Group, co-founded the Public Radio Exchange (PRX) as an innovative Internet-based distribution system for public radio.
+PRX has since reshaped the landscape of public radio and its success was rewarded with a 2008 MacArthur “Genius” Award for Organizations.

 “It’s a smart solution to the problem of excellent and innovative productions failing to reach wide audiences.”

 “PRX is a sort of bottomless grab bag full of radio pieces.
 It is part radio distribution service and part peer-review resource.”

 ~ The Washington Post

 “After its first year, the nonprofit PRX Public Radio Exchange has received a clear signal that its idea of linking radio programs with stations in search of content is working.”